 To measure streamflow, the height of the water surface, or water stage, is measured and the stage is converted into streamflow, or discharge, using a known relationship of stage to discharge.
-Stage-discharge relationships are developed for stream gages by physically measuring the flow of the river with a mechanical current meter acoustic meter at a wide range of stages.
+Stage-discharge relationships can be developed for stream gages by physically measuring the flow of the river with a mechanical current meter acoustic meter at a wide range of stages.
+If this is not feasible, stage-discharge relationships can also be developed using hydraulic models of the river.
 For each measurement of discharge there is a corresponding measurement of stage, as shown in the example stage-discharge relationship in Figure 4-1.